n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.if.md

 - is true
 - is false
 - is equal to
-- is not equal to
+- isn't equal to

 **Array**:

 - exists
 - doesn'texist
 - is equal to
-- is not equal to
+- isn't equal to
 - contains
 - doesn'tcontain
 - length equal to